7underlines/vdotenv/README.md

 ## Syntax rules
 These syntax rules apply to the .env file:

-- vdotenv expects each line in an env file to be in VAR=VAL format.
+- dotenv expects each line in an env file to be in VAR=VAL format.
 - Lines beginning with # are processed as comments and ignored.
 - Blank lines are ignored.
 - There is no special handling of quotation marks.
 This means that they are part of the VAL.